The Investment Treaty Arbitration Review: Expropriation

 I Expropriation in general

 Definition and public international law

-Expropriation is generally understood as the host state's taking of property belonging to a foreign investor.
-Expropriation itself is not illegal per se but rather deemed as an exercise of the state's fundamental right of territorial sovereignty,2 while conditions of expropriation are imposed by a variety of sources including domestic laws, investment agreements, as well as customary international law.
+Expropriation is generally understood as a host state taking property belonging to a foreign investor.
+Expropriation is not illegal per se but rather deemed an exercise of the state's fundamental right of territorial sovereignty,2 while conditions of expropriation are imposed by a variety of sources, including domestic laws, investment agreements and customary international law.

 Expropriation under international investment law is in line with public international law, because an unlawful taking of property belonging to a foreign investor triggers a state's international responsibility under public international law,3 provided that the taking is attributable to the state.4

 The term 'expropriation/expropriate' under international investment agreements (IIAs) is often used alongside the term 'nationalisation/nationalise'.5 Some IIAs also adopt the terms 'dispossession',6 'requisition'7 or 'depriving'8.
-While terms of expression are slightly different, almost all IIAs contain an expropriation provision of which the main idea is to provide guarantees for foreign investors against unlawful taking of their investments, and the variety of the used terms hints at a sense of flexibility as to the application of the expropriation provision.9
+Although the terms of expression are slightly different, almost all IIAs contain an expropriation provision of which the main idea is to provide guarantees for foreign investors against unlawful taking of their investments, and the variety of the terms used hints at a sense of flexibility as to the application of the expropriation provision.9

 ii The object of expropriation

 Expropriation provisions in IIAs refer to 'investment' as the object of the expropriation,10 and the scope of the object of the expropriation thus depends on the definition of the 'investment' in the relevant IIA.11

 Depending on the kind of act adopted by the host state, expropriation can be classified as direct or indirect expropriation.
 Similarly, depending on the legitimacy of the action, expropriation can be either lawful or unlawful.